-Lending Club is a P2P platform that allows you to invest in other people's debt with possible higher returns than traditional fixed income investments.
-However, investing with Lending Club is a long-term commitment, not without its risks and recent questionable news events about the service.
+Lending Club is a P2P platform that allows you to invest in other people's debt with possible higher returns than traditional fixed-income investments.
+However, investing with Lending Club is a long-term commitment and not without its risk of borrower default.

 Lending Club Features

 |Investment Length||36 - 60/months|

 - Account Types — You can open these types of accounts with Lending Club: Individual, Joint, Traditional IRA, Roth IRA, Simple IRA, Rollover IRA, Trust, Corporate and Custodial.

 - iOS and Android App (New) — You can now see the status of your Lending Club account via the mobile app.

 - $1,000 Minimum (New) — Lending Club now requires at least $1,000 before you can start investing.
 Overall, I consider this a net positive because, in reality, you need at least $1,000 (some would suggest $5,000 or more) to be well diversified.